xoss-io/e2evc/99_notes.md

 ## You want to have access to our frontend?

 E2EVC attendees, CTPs,CTAs, MVPs and all other "s" get accees to an account if you want to.
+Send an email to e2evc@xoss.io.